Child & Adolescent Health

 If symptoms remain severe despite behavioral strategies, a short trial of methylphenidate may be recommended.

-- Clear treatment goals should be set in advance.
+- Treatment goals should be set in advance.

 - Side effects (appetite, sleep, mood) must be monitored closely.